North East England

-North East England is one of nine official regions of England at the first level of ITL for statistical purposes.
-The region has three current administrative levels below the region level in the region: combined authority, unitary authority or metropolitan borough, and civil parishes.
-They are also multiple divisions without administrative functions; ceremonial county, emergency services (fire-and-rescue and police), built-up areas and historic county.
-The most populous places in the region are Newcastle upon Tyne (city), Middlesbrough, Sunderland (city), Gateshead, Darlington and Hartlepool.
-Durham also has city status.
+North East England, often referred to as simply the North East within England, is one of nine official regions of England.
+It consists of County Durham, Northumberland, Tyne and Wear and part of North Yorkshire.
+With 2.6 million residents in 2022, it is the least populous region of England.
+Its largest settlements include Newcastle upon Tyne, Sunderland, Middlesbrough, Gateshead, Darlington and Hartlepool.
+The North East is covered by two mayoral combined authorities: North East Combined Authority and Tees Valley Combined Authority.
+It is one of three regions, the other two being North West England and Yorkshire and the Humber, that make up Northern England.

 History

 The region's historic importance is displayed by Northumberland's ancient castles, the two World Heritage Sites of Durham Cathedral and Durham Castle, and Hadrian's Wall, one of the frontiers of the Roman Empire.
 In fact, Roman archaeology can be found widely across the region and a special exhibition based around the Roman Fort of Segedunum at Wallsend and the other forts along Hadrian's Wall are complemented by the numerous artifacts that are displayed in the Great North Museum Hancock in Newcastle.
 St. Peter's Church in Monkwearmouth, Sunderland and St. Pauls in Jarrow also hold significant historical value and have a joint bid to become a World Heritage Site.

 The area has a strong religious past, as can be seen in works such as the Lindisfarne Gospels and the Anglo-Saxon Chronicle.
 The works of Cuthbert (634–687 AD), Bede (673–735 AD) and Hilda of Whitby (614–680 AD) were hugely influential in the early church, and are still venerated by some today.
 These saints are usually associated with the monasteries on the island of Lindisfarne, Wearmouth-Jarrow, and the Abbey at Whitby, though they are also associated with many other religious sites in the region.
 Bede is regarded as the greatest Anglo-Saxon scholar.
 He worked at the monasteries of Wearmouth and Jarrow, translating some forty books on all areas of knowledge, including nature, history, astronomy, poetry and theological matters such as the lives of the saints.
 His best known work is "The Ecclesiastical History of the English People".
 One of the most famous pieces of art and literature created in the region is the Lindisfarne Gospels, thought to be the work of a monk named Eadfrith, who became Bishop of Lindisfarne in 698.
 This body of work is thought to have been created in honour of Cuthbert, around 710–720.